JorgenVasshaug/DEMICON-Tech-Task/README.md

  ## How to Use

 ### Requirements
- - JVM version 17 (8?)
+ - JVM version 8 or later
  - Git
  - npm
- - Maven (?)
+ - Maven

 ### Step 1: Download to local repository using Git
- - You must have git installed
  - Go to the folder where you want to download the project
  - Type
    - git clone https://github.com/JorgenVasshaug/DEMICON-Tech-Task